Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Escambia County Project Turn Around is a diversion program designed to target adjudicated high-risk youth.
-Youth are monitored weekly and provided intensive wrap-around services, based on individualized service plans.
-Participants are required to complete a character education program and parents or guardians are required to complete a parenting program.
-Project Turn Around allows youth to get resources and treatment needed to prosper into successful adults.
+The Escambia (pronounced: “ess‑KAM‑bee‑uh”) County Project Turn Around program is a diversion program that serves youth who have been adjudicated and are at high risk.
+Youth are monitored each week and receive intensive wrap‑around services based on their individual service plans.
+Each participant must complete a character education program, and each parent or guardian must complete a parenting program.
+Project Turn Around gives youth the support, resources, and treatment they need to grow into successful adults.

 PHYSICAL ADDRESS